 The first phase of the program occurs upon entry to the College when students' competencies are assessed via ACT/SAT scores and/or college-administered placement assessments.
-Students with an ACT score of 18 or higher in English, reading and mathematics are exempt from placement assessments and are deemed ready to enter college-level courses.
+For current ACT score levels, see our web page.
 Some programs may require a higher mathematics score.
 Students with prior successful college coursework may also be exempt.
 JCC accepts recent course placement scores from other Michigan colleges.

-Writing: All JCC students seeking a degree or certificate are required to pass the college-level writing course, ENG 131: Writing Experience or demonstrate proficiency in writing.
+Writing: All JCC students seeking a degree or certificate are required to pass the college-level writing course, ENG 131: Writing Experience I or demonstrate proficiency in writing.
 Upon completion of the writing placement assessment, students whose results indicate a need for further development in writing must enroll in ENG 090 and successfully complete the writing post-assessment before proceeding to the required college-level writing course.